 The Green Living Centre is a sustainability 'drop-in' information and education hub located on King St, Newtown.
-The centre is a partnership between the City of Sydney and Inner West Councils committed to reducing the carbon footprint of the Newtown precinct in line with a 70 per cent reduction by 2030, based on 2006 levels.
+The centre is a partnership between the City of Sydney and Inner West Councils and commenced in 2002 with the former Marrickville Council.